Evaluating Online GED® Programs and High Schools

 With Internet access rising every day, it's no surprise that students turn to their computers for education.
 The Internet is a remarkable learning solution and a tremendous tool for homework, research, and adult education.
-Taking online courses allows adults to fit GED, HiSET, or TASC test prep into their lives and learn more effectively.
+Taking online courses allows adults to fit GED or HiSET test prep into their lives and learn more effectively.

 While the number of quality educational resources is growing, an alarming number of bogus resources sell fake high school diplomas, offer fake GED testing online, or promise results that just can't be delivered.